Bucketized Active Sampling for Learning ACOPF: Abstract

 \section{Abstract}

 This paper considers optimization proxies for Optimal Power Flow (OPF), i.e., machine-learning models that approximate the input/output relationship of OPF.
 Recent work has focused on showing that such proxies can be of high fidelity.
-However, their training requires significant data, each instance necessitating the (offline) solving of an OPF for a sample of the input distribution.
-To meet the requirements of market-clearing applications, this paper proposes Active Bucketized Sampling (\abs{}), a novel active learning framework that aims at training the best possible OPF proxy within a time limit. \abs{} partitions the input distribution into buckets and uses an acquisition function to determine where to sample next.
-It relies on an adaptive learning rate that increases and decreases over time.
-Experimental results demonstrate the benefits of \abs{}.
+However, their training requires significant data, each instance necessitating the (offline) solving of an OPF.
+To meet the requirements of market-clearing applications, this paper proposes Bucketized Active Sampling (\bas{}), a novel active learning framework that aims at training the best possible OPF proxy within a time limit. \bas{} partitions the input domain into buckets and uses an acquisition function to determine where to sample next.
+By applying the same partitioning to the validation set, \bas{} leverages labeled validation samples in the selection of unlabeled samples. \bas{} also relies on an adaptive learning rate that increases and decreases over time.
+Experimental results demonstrate the benefits of \bas{}.